systemsguide/systemsguide.github.io/docs/foundations.md

 ## Establishing Foundations

 > Plurality is still relatively unknown to much of wider society, many definitions are still being actively debated.<br/>
-> Here's the basic concepts again as a refresher - or maybe for the first time, as an introduction.
+> Here's the basic concepts again as a refresher - or if it's your first time, as an introduction.

 ### Plurality